pineqcorn/tictactoe/README.md

 # Tictactoe
-Determines best possible moves in a game of tic-tac-toe WIP
+algorithm determines best possible moves in game of tic-tac-toe

-## Future additions?
+## Dependencies
-adding mega tictacoe (3x3 of tictactoe) adding 3d tictactoe mega 3d?
+Uses JRE System Library 17.0.5
+Unknown if others will work